Omnifinity/tilt-brush/README.md

-# LIV for Tilt Brush README
+# Omnideck with LIV for Tilt Brush README

 Tilt Brush is licensed under Apache 2.0.
 It is not an officially supported Google product.
 See the [LICENSE](LICENSE) file for more details.